openjdk/guide/src/index.md

 After the push has been accepted, an automatic e-mail notification will be sent to the [mailing list](https://mail.openjdk.java.net) associated with the repository.
 In most cases notifications are sent to the Project's _-dev_ mailing list.
 Some Projects with high traffic _-dev_ mailing lists use a dedicated _-changes_ list for notifications.

 > ---
+>
 > Who has push access?
 >
 > All of a Project's [Committers](https://openjdk.java.net/bylaws#committer) can push to all of the the Project's repositories.
 >
 > Some Projects may chose to restrict the set of Committers with push to key repositories.
 For instance, JDK Release Projects restrict push access to MASTER repositories to Committers who are either integrators or members of the Release Engineering Team.
 >
-> Refer to the [Nominating a Contributor or Author to be a Committer](https://openjdk.java.net/projects/index.html#project-committer) section of the [Project](https://openjdk.java.net/projects/index.html) page for information about becoming a Project Committer.
+> See [Becoming a Committer] for information about becoming a Project Committer.
+>
 > ---

 ## Backing Out a Change